Before you arrive

 Financial Declaration

-To complete your financial declaration, you would need to provide evidence that you have sufficient funding for your first year course fees by emailing a completed financial declaration form, checklist and relevant supporting documents to the Academic and Admissions Officer by 11:59am BST on 16/Jun/2023.
+To complete your financial declaration, you would need to provide evidence that you have sufficient funding for your first year course fees by emailing a completed financial declaration form, checklist and relevant supporting documents to the Academic and Admissions Officer by 11:59am BST on 14 June 2024.
 The form, checklist and details of acceptable financial evidence can be found in your offer pack.
 The College Bursar will make the final decision as to whether the documentation provided is acceptable and if so, you will be informed by email that your College offer has become unconditional.
 The College receives a large number of financial declarations close to/on the deadline and we would therefore strongly advise that you submit your financial declaration early, if possible.
 If you foresee any issues with meeting the deadline, please inform the Academic and Admissions Officer as soon as possible.

 Immigration